-Our Camperships are open to youth from families whose financial circumstances would mean that a high quality residential camp experience would be unattainable without external financial support.
+JACF Camperships are open to youth from families whose financial circumstances would mean that a high-quality residential camp experience would be unattainable without external financial support.
 The specific financial circumstances of a family will determine whether they are eligible for Full Support or Partial Support as defined in the JACF Income Eligibility and Family Contribution Table.
 (See Resources: Income Eligibility – Family Contribution Table)

 These Mentors play a critical role in guiding a child and family through the application process, assisting award recipients in preparing for camp, advising through the Capstone Service Project requirements, and helping the Foundation with follow-up after camp.

 What is a Campership and What Does It Include?

 The Campership Program is intended to bring the Camp experience to underserved youth who would not otherwise have access to a high-quality Camp experience.
 This is done through the award of a Campership which is a scholarship to one of the JACF recognized Associate Camps, and it includes:

 - Partial Tuition for one 2-4 week camp term per summer

 - Support from the Mentor throughout the campership application process, camp enrollment process, Capstone Service Project (when applicable)

 - Potential to reapply for funding throughout the lifespan of the camper